-- (1) Represents the principal balance, presented in thousands, for debt investments and the number of shares/units held for equity investments.
-Warrants are represented as a percentage of ownership, as applicable. - (1) Fair value was based on internal yield analysis or on estimates of value submitted by ICE Data Pricing and Reference Data, LLC.
-Refer to Note 3- Investments in the accompanying Notes to Consolidated Financial Statements for additional information. - (K) Fair value was based on the total enterprise value of the portfolio company, which is generally allocated to the portfolio company's securities in order of their relative priority in the capital structure.
-Refer to Note 3-Investments in the accompanying Notes to Consolidated Financial Statements for additional information. - (L) One of our affiliated funds, Gladstone Capital Corporation, co-invested with us in this portfolio company pursuant to an exemptive order granted by the U.S. Securities and Exchange Commission. - (M) Non-Control/Non-Affiliate investments, as defined by the 1940 Act, are those that are neither Control nor Affiliate investments and in which we own less than 5.0% of the issued and outstanding voting securities. - (N) Affiliate investments, as defined by the 1940 Act, are those that are not Control investments and in which we own, with the power to vote, between and inclusive of 5.0% and 25.0% of the issued and outstanding voting securities. - (0) Control investments, as defined by the 1940 Act, are those where we have the power to exercise a controlling influence over the management or policies of the portfolio company, which may include owning, with the power to vote, more than 25.0% of the issued and outstanding voting securities. - (P) Our investment in Funko was valued using Level 2 inputs within the ASC 820 fair value hierarchy.
-Our common units in Funko are convertible into class A common stock in Funko, Inc. upon meeting certain requirements.
+- One of our affiliated funds, Gladstone Capital Corporation, co-invested with us in this portfolio company pursuant to an exemptive order granted by the U.S. Securities and Exchange Commission. - Non-Control/Non-Affiliate investments, as defined by the 1940 Act, are those that are neither Control nor Affiliate investments and in which we own less than 5.0% of the issued and outstanding voting securities.
+Affiliate investments, as defined by the 1940 Act, are those that are not Control investments and in which we own, with the power to vote, between and inclusive of 5.0% and 25.0% of the issued and outstanding voting securities. securities. - Control investments, as defined by the 1940 Act, are those where we have the power to exercise a controlling influence over the management or policies of the portfolio company, which may include owning, with the over to vote, more than 25.0% of the issued and outstanding voting securities.

+Our investment in Funko was valued using Level 2 inputs within the ASC 820 fair value hierarchy.
+Our common units in Funko are convertible into class A common stock in Funko, Inc. upon meeting certain - requirements.
 Fair value was based on the closing market price of shares of Funko, Inc. as of the reporting date, less a discount for lack of marketability.
 Funko, Inc. is traded on the Nasdaq Global Select Market under the trading symbol "FNKO."
-Refer to Note 3-Investments in the accompanying Notes to Consolidated Financial Statements for additional information. - (9) Refer to Note 10-Commitments and Contingencies in the accompanying Notes to Consolidated Financial Statements for additional information regarding this guaranty.
+Refer to Note 3-Investments in the accompanying Notes to Consolidated Financial Statements for additional information.